 The World's Current Longest Flight Isn't Really That Long

-As of February 2017, Qatar Airways operates the longest flight in the world, with its nonstop service between Doha and Auckland, the largest city in New Zealand.
-From a passenger perspective (particularly one seated in economy class), this flight is very long—its 9,032 miles take between 16-18 hours, depending on which direction you fly.
+As of July 2019, Singapore Airlines operates the longest flight in the world, with its nonstop service between Singapore and Newark,one of the major airports serving New York.
+From a passenger perspective (particularly one seated in economy class), this flight is very long—its 9,535 miles take between 18-20 hours, depending on which direction you fly.

 On the other hand, consider this.
-Hypothetical nonstop flights between the world's largest unserved city-pair—Tokyo, Japan and São Paulo, Brazil—would require planes capable of traversing 27% more distance than DOH-AKL, a feat that may prove insurmountable even to in-development aircraft such as the Boeing 777X or the ultra-long range variants of Airbus' new A350.
+Hypothetical nonstop flights between the world's largest unserved city-pair—Tokyo, Japan and São Paulo, Brazil—would require planes capable of traversing 24% more distance than SIN-EWR, a feat that may prove insurmountable even to in-development aircraft such as the Boeing 777X or the ultra-long range variants of Airbus' new A350.

 There's Almost Nowhere You Can't Fly Nonstop From Dubai